intermezzOS/book/src/automation-with-make.md

 After the colon comes the ‘prerequisites’.
 This is a list of other targets that must be built for this target to be built.
 In this case, building `multiboot_header.o` requires that we have a `multiboot_header.asm`.
-Because we have no rule describing how to build this file, it existing is enough to satisfy the dependency.
+We have no rule describing how to build this file but it existing is enough to satisfy the dependency.

 Finally, on the next line, and indented by a tab, we have a ‘command’.
 This is the shell command that you need to build the target.